Vocal cord dysfunction means that the vocal cords partially close during breathing,

 the vocal cord dysfunction worse.

-a role, the ENT doctor may ask a psychiatrist or psychologist to join the treatment
+the ENT doctor may ask a psychiatrist or psychologist to join the treatment team.

-team.
-They can help the child understand the cause of the stress and learn the best
+They can help the child understand the cause of the stress and learn the best way

 With practice, most kids with vocal cord dysfunction can learn to avoid triggers,